RickBakker01/ProgrammeerProject/PROCESS.md

 # Day 6
 Started with InfoActivity.
 Rough idea is now complete.
 I said in my README that I would use a SQLite database, but I won't.
 Firebase is better becuase I can save info online.
-Decided to go with Firebase instead.
+Decided to go with Firebase instead. (after looking in my README, I noticed I didn't day anything about SQLite.
+Oops.)

 # Day 7
 Made my log in page and my registration page.
 The work now.
 Finished the InfoActivity.
+Used Picasso to load an image.
+Added it to README.

 # Day 8
 Last day of implementing the main functionality.
 The app can search for breweries now and there is a personal page with info about you and your visited breweries.